reach-sh/reach-lang/docs/dev/src/reach/compute/index.md

  Calculates an approximate square root of the first argument.
 This method utilizes the [Babylonian Method](https://en.wikipedia.org/wiki/Methods_of_computing_square_roots#Babylonian_method) for computing the square root.
-The second argument must be a `{!reach} UInt` whose value is known at compile time, which represents the number of iterations the algorithm should perform.
+The second argument must be a `{!rsh} UInt` whose value is known at compile time, which represents the number of iterations the algorithm should perform.

-For reference, when performing `{!reach} 5` iterations, the algorithm can reliably calculate the square root up to `32` squared, or `1,024`.
-When performing `{!reach} 10` iterations, the algorithm can reliably calculate the square root up to `580` squared, or `336,400`.
+For reference, when performing `{!rsh} 5` iterations, the algorithm can reliably calculate the square root up to `32` squared, or `1,024`.
+When performing `{!rsh} 10` iterations, the algorithm can reliably calculate the square root up to `580` squared, or `336,400`.

 ### `pow`